"I paint the internal and external landscapes of life's constant liminality.

 My current paintings are abstract, applying acrylic and pencil on canvas, panel, and paper.
 I use my hands, no brushes.
 I rub, scrape, erase, scratch to connect with my feelings and the surface.
 The process begins with stream-of-consciousness writing-- like non-linear, meditative poetry, focusing on my immediate feelings and surroundings, vivid and blurry memories, as well as future ruminations.
 Each scribbling becomes the foundation for every painting while maintaining a physical and emotional presence throughout the painting process.
 Past, present, and future coalesce, morphing into the aliveness that is each painting."

-Gigi Boetto grew up in Wisconsin but has lived in New York City for over 20 years.
-Gigi holds a BFA from the University of Wisconsin- Madison.
+Gigi Boetto grew up in Wisconsin and has lived in New York City for over 20 years.
+She holds a BFA from the University of Wisconsin- Madison.
 Having explored many mediums over the years, Gigi has dedicated her studio practice exclusively to painting since 2013.